What to Do When Pulled Over by Police: A Helpful Guide

 It’s important to know your rights when you get pulled over by police.
 You don’t have to answer every question that they ask you.

-If you’re pulled over, then your car insurance might spike.
+Keep in mind that if you’re pulled over, you may receive a traffic ticket, which could increase your car insurance.
+Don’t panic.
+There are ways you can clean up your driving record and keep your insurance premiums from skyrocketing.
 Be sure to read this article on how to save on auto insurance.